GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     Indicates whether the storage should contain a buffer on an accelerator device.
 Currently it only accepts :code:`"gpu"` or :code:`None`.
 Defaults to :code:`None`.

-:code:`halo: Optional[Sequence[Union[int, Tuple[int, int]]]`
-    Sequence of length :code:`ndim` where each entry is either an :code:`int` or a 2-tuple of :code:`int` s.
-A sequence of integer numbers represent a symmetric halo with the specific size per dimension, while a sequence of 2-tuple specifies the start and end boundary sizes on the respective dimension, which can be used to denote asymmetric halos.
-It defaults to no halo, i.e. :code:`(0, 0, 0)`.
-(See also Section :ref:`domain_and_halo`)

-:code:`layout: Optional[str]`
+:code:`layout: Optional[Sequence[int]]`
-    A length- string with the name of axes.
-The sequence indicates the order of strides in decreasing order, i.e. the first entry in the sequence corresponds to the axis with the largest stride.
-The layout map is always of length 3.
-The default value is "IJK".
+    A permutation of integers in :code:`[0 .. ndim]`.
+It indicates the order of strides in ascending order.
+I.e. "0" indicates that the stride in that dimension is 0, while the largest entry in the sequence corresponds to the axis with the largest stride.

     Default values as indicated by the :code:`defaults` parameter may depend on the axes.
 E.g. if :code:`defaults` is any of the compiled GridTools backends, the default value is defined according to the semantic meaning of each dimension.
-For example for the :code:`"gtx86"` backend, the layout is always IJK, meaning the smallest stride is in the K dimension, independently which index corresponds to the K dimension.
+For example for the :code:`"gtx86"` backend, the unit stride is always in the K dimension, independently of which index corresponds to the K dimension.
 On the other hand, we assume that if a storage is created from an existing FORTRAN array, the first index has the smallest stride, irrespective of its corresponding axis.
-I.e. the first index has the smallest stride in FORTRAN for both IJK and KJI storages.
+    I.e. the layout of a 3d storage is always :code:`(0, 1, 2)` for both IJK and KJI storages.

     .. list-table:: Default :code:`layout` parameter when given :code:`defaults` and :code:`axes`
        :header-rows: 1